In this article, you'll learn many of the actions you can take when troubleshooting the deliverability of your mailings, including:

 It's important to understand blacklists and their impact on your deliverability.
 There are three important list types that you'll want to understand in relation to blacklists:

 Let's take a look at the different definitions, and what you can do to avoid blacklists.

 A whitelist contains IP addresses, domains, and email addresses considered safe senders at the mail receiver or spam filter levels.
 This can help identify legitimate mail to be received without being labeled as "spam" or "junk."
-Keep in mind that whitelisting does not always prevent mail from being classified as spam.
-If mail is sent with patterns characteristic of spam, it is still very likely the mail will be filtered.
+Whitelisting does not always prevent mail from being classified as spam; if mail is sent with patterns that are characteristic of spam, it is very likely the mail will be filtered.

 How does a sender become blacklisted?

-A sender is typically blacklisted due to sending mail to spam trap addresses, receiving complaints, spikes/dips in volume, spam-related content, etc.
+A sender is typically blacklisted due to sending mail to spam trap addresses, receiving complaints, spikes/dips in sending volume, and sending spam-related content.

 How does a sender avoid being blacklisted?

 Unfortunately, getting blacklisted is common and often unavoidable.
-However, there are some things you can do to try to prevent future listings:
+However, there are some things you can do to reduce the likelihood of being blacklisted.

 - Send only to engaged, opted-in subscribers

 - Send at a consistent volume